Sv443/geniURL/README.md

 > ### GET `/search/top`
 >
-> This endpoint is similar to `/search`, but it only gives the top result.
+> This route is similar to `/search`, but it only gives the top result.
 > Use this if you are only interested in the top result and want to reduce traffic.
 >
 > <br>